 The definitive, hugely influential comparative history of the English, American, French and Russian revolutions from a renowned American scholar.
 “Classic” and “famous,” The Anatomy of Revolution examines the patterns and processes that all revolutions share.

 “Such is [Professor Brinton’s] wit and historical knowledge that what might have become a syllogistic hash in lesser hands turns out to be a keen and perceptive exposition and , like a well-conducted seminar, sets the mind of the reader racing off on its owns.” —The New Yorker

 About Crane Brinton

-Crane Brinton (1898-1968) was an American historian of France who taught as a professor at Harvard University from 1942 until his death.
-Before securing a position as a professor at Harvard, Brinton studied there as a student and received a… More about Crane Brinton
+Crane Brinton (1898–1968) was an American historian of France who was a professor at Harvard University from 1942 until his death.
+Before securing that position, Brinton studied there as a student and received a Rhodes Scholarship allowing him to attend Oxford… More about Crane Brinton